openpermissions/support-docs/documents/markdown/guides/getting-started.md

 Offers are defined using the W3C [ODRL](https://www.w3.org/community/odrl/) policy language.

-Offers, agreements, and asset metadata are stored in OPP **repositories** as linked-data within a triplestore.
+Offers, agreements, asset metadata, and the links that connect them are stored in OPP **repositories** as linked data within a triplestore.

 OPP uses an OAuth 2.0 flow to authorise and authenticate API requests.